Smarter Impact Starts Here

-- A review of all existing volunteer-related policies, procedures, and documents
+- A review of all existing volunteer-related policies, procedures, documents, and survey results

-- Interviews with staff and volunteers across the country
+- Interviews with staff and volunteers across the city

 - A customized survey

-Through this work, STC has reported that the agency now has:
+Through this work, the City of Fort Collins now has:

-- An agency-wide vision and appreciation of volunteer engagement as a strategy to help all divisions achieve their goals
+- A city-wide vision and appreciation of volunteer engagement as a strategy to help all departments achieve their goals

 - Metrics for the impact of volunteer involvement